-thing I learned from his account is that when somebody steals from a company and gets caught, the bonding company which has to make up the loss often persuades the boss to keep the culprit on the job or, failing that, finds him another job, the only proviso being that he agree to submit to periodic lie-detector tests.
 This altruistic service makes it easier for the bonding company to get back the money it paid out on the theft.
 "Money can't be recouped when a man is sitting in prison," Mr. Zonn explains.
 But suppose someone sees an approaching depression and mass unemployment?
 What better security than to tap the till and wait for the lie detector and bonding company to come to the rescue and make sure he always has a job?
-Despite Mr. Zonn's rosy predictions about the expanded use of the machine in coming state will have no basis for upyears, I can see some important areas where it holding the challenge.
-But if could be used only with the greatest difficulty. there is any decision to dis-For example, how would you go about screening a potential moderator for a TV quiz pro-Or an announcer for commercials?
-O VOLUME XXIV name as "Demonstrate" and that this newspaper be dedicated to these demonstrations, causes and methods.
-I believe that such To Visit South a paper concerned with agitation-education-coordination and SEPT.
-13 - A Negro leader today invited Cuban Premier Dr. Fidel Castro to visit the South after he attends the fifteenth session of the United Nations General Assembly in New The invitation to the Cuban premier was made in a letter by Robert F. Williams, president branch of the National Association for the Advancement of Colored People.
-Williams, who has twice vitation and said he hoped that Premier Castro would be able to visit North Carolina and other parts of the South.
-"Recently, I have been the feel very much indebted to the people who gave me the human human race." were secured.
+Despite Mr. Zonn's rosy predictions about the expanded use of the machine in coming years, I can see some important areas where it could be used only with the greatest difficulty.
+For example, how would you go about screenqualify the petition our attoring a potential moderator for a TV quiz program?
+Or an announcer for commercials?
+Or VOLUME XXIV Negro Leader Four Questions Invites Castro Didn't Want to senator from Michigan.